conradakunga/Blog/_posts/2026-07-04-net-11-preview-capturing-process-output-errors.md

 ### TLDR

-**The Process class now has new methods, `RunAndCaptureText` and `RunAndCaptureTextAsync,` for capturing output and errors from command line / terminal applications.**
+**The Process class now has new methods, `RunAndCaptureText` and `RunAndCaptureTextAsync,` for capturing output and errors from command-line/terminal applications.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-07-04%20-%20CaptureProcessText).

 Happy hacking!